MRU-CSIS-2503-202101-001/course-resources/target-skills.md

 - [ ] find the growth function and Big O for a given fragment of code?
 - [ ] predict changes in execution time for a fragment of code, given the Big O for that fragment and the change in n?

+#### linked structures

+- [ ] create a singly-linked generic list from scratch?
+- [ ] create a doubly-linked generic list from scratch?